-Repotting plants into hydroponics means removing all the soil from the roots and replacing it with LECA pebbles.
+Repotting houseplants from soil to hydroponics means removing all the soil from the roots and replacing it with LECA pebbles.
 This forces the plant to convert its root system from soil roots to water (hydroponic) roots.
 Step by step instructions here.

 The type of plants you choose for transplanting will have more impact on your results than anything else.